MicrosoftDocs/win32/desktop-src/lwef/-search-2x-wds-aqsreference.md

 ### Attachment

 These properties are common to all attachment file kinds.
-To limit the search to attachment files only, use this syntax:
+To limit a search to this type of file only, use this syntax:

 `kind:attachment <property>:<value>`